bendalab/thunderfish/doc/thunderfish.md

 2. `EODf` EOD frequency in Hertz.
 3. `power` Power of this EOD in decibel.
 4. `p-p-amplitude` Peak-to-peak amplitude in the units of the input data.
-5. `noise` Root-mean-variance of the averaged EOD waveform relative to the peak-to_peak amplitude in percent.
+5. `noise` Root-mean-squared standard error of the averaged EOD waveform relative to the peak-to_peak amplitude in percent.
 6. `rmserror` Root-mean-squared difference between the averaged EOD waveform and the fit of the Fourier series relative to the peak-to_peak amplitude in percent.